-If it was a YouTube video and we just wanted to drive more subscribers and views, then we would select the ‘YouTube search results’ check box.
+If you’re creating just a YouTube video to drive more subscribers and views, select the ‘YouTube search results’ check box.

-We also want to drive people to our website, we’re just going to select ‘YouTube videos’.
+We also want to drive people to our website, so we’re going to select ‘YouTube videos’.

-That said, feel free to check all three options if you wish to maximize your reach.
+But feel free to check all three options if you wish to maximize your reach and engagement.

 Step 4: Select Locations & Languages for Your Campaign

-Next, choose the target locations that you want your video ad to show up.
+Next, you’ll need to choose the target locations that you want your video ad to show up in.